 A variety of funding is available for students to use for research and creative activities, and there are several summer programs to consider.
 Here is a sample of some of these.
 Several department have research funding for students.
 Talk to an academic or research adviser to learn more.

 Augustana offers five sources of funding for students to do research, undertake special projects and participate in professional conferences.
 These funds are available to students in all disciplines, including the arts and humanities.
-See the student research grants and fellowships page for application information and deadlines.
+See the student research grants and fellowships pages below for application information and deadlines.

-Faculty/student attendance at professional conferences: A maximum of $200 per participant; either faculty member or at least one student should be presenting; rolling application.
+Faculty/student attendance at professional conferences: A maximum of $200 per participant and a maximum of $1,000 per conference; either faculty member or at least one student should be presenting; rolling application.

 The William F. Freistat Center at Augustana College provides support to encourage the development of peace studies, especially studies of the broader issues of diplomacy, such as justice and fairness.